nicleong27/EastvsWest_Beauty/README.md

 Z-Test Null and Alternative Hypothesis:

+Null: The prevalance of toxic ingredients is the same in Western skincare products as in Korean ones.

+Alternate: The prevalance of toxic ingredients is higher in Western skincare products than Korean ones.

 ![Z Test Null](./images/null_hyp_z.png)

 A two sample Z-Test was used to test to see if the prevalance of toxic ingredients higher in Western skincare product that Korean ones.
 The level of significance was set relatively high at 0.2.
 The p-value for this test was 0.21.
 As a result the test failed to reject the null hypothesis.

 ![Z Test](./images/z-test.png)

+*T-Test*

 T-Test Null and Alternative Hypothesis:

+Null: The mean number of products that contain toxic ingredients in Western skincare products is the same as the mean number of products that contain toxic ingredients in Korean skincare products.

+Alternate: The mean number of products that contain toxic ingredients in Western skincare products is greater than the mean number of products that contain toxic ingredients in Korean skincare products.

 ![Hyp Test](./images/null_hyp.png)